qpzm7903/hibernate-id-type/.ai/prd.md

   - Create entity classes that use the `Identifier` type for ID fields
   - Demonstrate CRUD operations with entities using the custom ID type
   - Show how the ID type works with different database dialects (MySQL, PostgreSQL, H2)
+  - **Database Storage Type Requirements:**
+    - When system is configured to use Long ID type:
+      - Must use numeric type (BIGINT) for database storage
+      - Must maintain numeric precision and performance benefits
+    - When system is configured to use String ID type:
+      - Must use text type (VARCHAR) for database storage
+      - Must support full string ID capabilities
 - Non-functional requirements
   - Implement proper `toString()`, `equals()`, and `hashCode()` methods for the `Identifier` class
   - Ensure proper JSON serialization/deserialization using Jackson
   - Implement seamless integration with Spring Data JPA repositories
   - Provide comprehensive documentation on how to use the custom ID type
+  - Ensure type safety and data integrity across different database systems

 ## Epic List